How much is Pension Credit and can I get it?

 What is Pension Credit?

-Pension Credit is a means-tested benefit paid to you to help with your living costs, You receive it if you are over state pension age and are on a low income.
+Pension Credit is a means-tested benefit to help with your living costs.
+You receive it if you are over state pension age and are on a low income.
 This article highlights how much of the benefit you can get.

-Being on Pension Credit means you can receive more financial help, e.g. assistance with housing costs, council tax, heating bills and the Winter Fuel Payment.
+Being on Pension Credit means you can receive more financial help, such as assistance with housing costs, council tax, heating bills and the Winter Fuel Payment.

 How much is Pension Credit 2025/26?